melhayashida/melhayashida.github.io/_posts/2023-08-01-GIS-Portfolio.md

 ## National Parks

 ### Anacapa Island Vegetation Transects Map
-I made this (rather old-fashioned looking map!) map many years ago as an intern with Channel Islands National Park.
+I made this (rather old-fashioned looking!) map many years ago as an intern with Channel Islands National Park.
 It's not my best design work, but it provided the information the biologists wanted to see.

 <p align="center">
 <img width="60%" height="60%" src="/assets/anacapa_vts.jpg">